DensityInfinite/vrc-companion/README.md

 ## For Competitors and Coaches

-No public builds are available at the moment.
+VRC Companion is still in development.
+No public releases are available at the moment.

 Expect closed beta testing to start early next year.
+This page will be updated when the time comes.

 ## For Developers (and Markers)